 There is much resemblance to Plato's fable of The Cave, a metaphor of the mental limitations people are burdened by.
 Only a few people can learn to think outside the parameters of convention and "see" the vast, diverse world of possibilities outside of their "cave."

-Almost all of the animals depicted in the movie never existed, nor even could have existed under the basic laws of physics and biology.
+Almost all of the animals depicted in the movie never existed, nor could they even have existed under the basic laws of physics and biology.
 They are "chimaeras," fantasy creations designed by putting together parts of extremely different animals.

 In March 2007, Chris Sanders (Beauty and the Beast (1991), The Lion King (1994), Mulan (1998), Lilo & Stitch (2002)) joined DreamWorks to direct the film, with intentions to significantly rewrite the script.
 In September 2008, it was reported that Sanders took over How to Train Your Dragon (2010) putting The Croods on hold, and thus postponing its original schedule for a year to a then planned March 2012.
 The film's final title, The Croods (2013), was revealed in May 2009, along with new co-director, Kirk De Micco.
 In March 2011, the film got another delay, being pushed back a year to March 1, 2013, and finally settled at March 22.